 Typical electronic bicycle accidents often involve other e-bikes, cars, or pedestrians, and injuries can be extensive, including fatalities.
 Scientifically speaking, because e-bikes are heavier and faster than conventional bicycles, the force of impact of an e-bike on a pedestrian can be between four and 45 times harder.

 Some of the most common types of injuries associated with e-bikes include the following:

 - Head, including traumatic brain injury (TBI)

 - Broken bones

 - Road rash

 - Cuts and bruises

 4. Who can be sued after an e-bike accident?

 When e-bike accidents happen, victims may be able to sue several parties to recover compensation for injuries.
-Potentially liable parties in personal injury e-bike lawsuits include:
+Potentially liable parties in personal injury cases involving e-bike include: